 Lok Sabha Elections: Sharad Yadav files nomination, Congress releases DVD of theme songs

 Bengaluru, Apr 04: Election campaigns are in full swing across the country.
-Prime Minister Narendra Modi visited West Bengal came down hard on both the Congress and Trinamool Congress over their appeasement politics.
+Prime Minister Narendra Modi's visit in West Bengal came down hard on both the Congress and Trinamool Congress over their appeasement politics.
 Addressing an election rally in Kolkata, PM Modi described Congress' manifesto as 'dhakosla patra' which he said will expire on May 23, the date when Lok Sabha election counting will be held.

-Earlier, speaking in Siliguri, PM Modi said that West Bengal Chief Minister Mamata Banerjee is acting as a speed breaker in the path of development of the state.
+Earlier, speaking in Siliguri, PM Modi said that West Bengal Chief Minister Mamata Banerjee is acting as a speed-breaker in the path of development of the state.

 Former Janata Dal-United (JD-U) President and founder of the Loktantrik Janata Dal (LJD) Sharad Yadav filed his nomination papers as the RJD candidate from Madhepura constituency for the Lok Sabha polls in Bihar.
 The Rashtriya Janata Dal (RJD) is part of the opposition Grand Alliance of the Congress, Rashtriya Lok Samta Party (RLSP), Hindustani Awam Morcha (HAM) and Vikassheel Insan Party (VIP).

-Meanwhile, Madhya Pradesh Chief minister Kamal Nath launched the state Congress campaign theme song for the Lok Sabha elections.
+Meanwhile, Madhya Pradesh Chief Minister Kamal Nath launched the state Congress campaign theme song for the Lok Sabha elections.
 The track is titled, "Pukare Madhya Pradesh ...
 Desh Ke Dil Se Dilli Tak ...
 Ab Congress.."
 (Madhya Pradesh says, from the heart of the country to Delhi, Now Congress).
 The party's state campaign committee prepared this song after its assembly election campaign track "MP Pukare Dil Se, Waqt Hai Badlav Ka" became popular last year.

 MK Stalin